I wrote! Reader NotesGo to section

-Carolina and Emilio share their experience through a website, from which they seek to encourage other travelers to do the same: Expensive and Emi 360 .
-They present themselves as “a +30 couple who were encouraged to leave everything to travel the world”.
+Carolina and Emilio share their experience through a website, from which they seek to encourage other travelers to do the same thing they do: Caro and Emi 360 .
+They are presented as “a +30 couple who dare to leave everything to travel the world”.

 Are you thinking about leaving everything and traveling?
-I learned from Caro and Emi: “Life is today, dreams are today”.
+I learned from Caro and Emi: “Life is today, dreams are today.”

 Every small action around the carnival has its explanation and history.
 In this note we tell you the...